torvalds/linux/Documentation/networking/operstates.rst

 1. Introduction
 ===============

-Linux distinguishes between administrative and operational state of an interface.
+GNU/Linux distinguishes between administrative and operational state of an interface.
 Administrative state is the result of "ip link set dev
 <dev> up or down" and reflects whether the administrator wants to use
 the device for traffic.